danpetersen-ghub/Hugo_Blog/content/posts/creating-csv-s-with-javascript.md

 +++
 # .csv

 In previous posts, we looked at getting, filtering, and generally playing with data in JS.

 But they are times when displaying the data in excel is just quicker.
 It's also much more useful with working with teams, especially those who don't know JS or data outside of a nice pretty table.

-Generally speaking, there are two ways to create a csv from JS that I know of, but I'm sure there are a bunch of libraries or packages that ake this super simple too.
+Generally speaking, there are two ways to create a csv from JS that I know of, but I'm sure there are a bunch of libraries or packages that make this super simple too.

 1- In the browser